ndxbxrme/ndxdb/README.md

 # In development, think twice before using this!
 * ndxdb is currently intended for small (single server) projects and will not scale, though I reckon someone who is good with websockets could help me fix that (hint hint).
-* it is very picky about sql parsing for INSERTS, UPDATES and DELETES make sure for those that you capitalize your sql properly, don't go mad with spaces and only execute one command at a time (no chaining with ;)
+* you should only execute one INSERT, UPDATE OR DELETE command at a time (no chaining with ;)
 * every row in the database must have an id field (named id, _id or i).  id's can be generated automatically by using the `autoId` setting
 ```
   // examples of good inserts etc